Acute anterior uveitis (AAU)

 Will the condition come back?

-Should you have another attack of AAU, you must get early treatment at the Eye Casualty Department to prevent complications.
-The sooner treatment is started, the quicker the inflammation goes down.
-Please speak to your GP if symptoms come back.
+If you have another attack of AAU, you must get early treatment at the Eye Casualty Department to prevent complications.
+The sooner we start treatment, the quicker the inflammation goes down.
+If your symptoms return, please speak to your GP.
+They can refer you back to the Eye Casualty Department for treatment.

 What if I have any concerns when I get home?

-If you have any queries concerning your condition or treatment, please speak to your GP.
+If you have any questions about your condition or treatment, please speak to your GP or the Eye Casualty Department.

 Please remember

-It is always important to tell us about any medical condition that you may have, or any medication that you are already taking, as this may affect the treatment that you are given.
+It is important to tell us about any medical condition you have, or any medication that you are taking.
+These may affect the treatment we offer.